TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-pump-nanostore-cold.md

 * Can see overall import from grid capped at 14kW, with hypervolt power mirroring change in demand from heat pump.
 Once shower ends, charger is running at full power.
 * UK [nominal voltage](https://www.claudelyons.com/understanding-uk-voltage-supply-variation/) is 230V with a tolerance of +10% to -6%.
 An upper limit of 14kW is consistent with an ALM limit of 60A at an actual voltage of 233V.
 * Glad that the installer went with the more conservative setting leaving plenty of head room below the supply fuse.

+# Heating Curve Adjustments

+As outdoor temperatures started dropping over the first four days, I noticed indoor temperatures were also trending down.
+Still in the comfortable range, but below 17°C all day by Nov 15th.
+I lost my nerve and nudged the heating curve up.

+The following day, indoor temperature peaked at 17.5°C. I decided I'd panicked unnecessarily and nudged it back down.
+The following day, on the back of strong solar gain, we hit 18°C.

+Temperatures plunged close to freezing overnight, starting the following day at 15.9°C. The house never recovered, staying below 16°C all day.
+I nudged the curve up around midday, then again a few hours later after it seemed to have made no difference.

+The next three days looked good.
+Indoor temperatures were always in the 16-18°C range.
+I thought I'd cracked it.
+Then on the final day temperatures were in the 15.3-16.5°C range.

 # Active Mode